julelang/manual/src/integrated-jule/interoperability/types.md

 For type safety reasons, binded types are only compatible with binded types.
 Cannot be used directly with any Jule type.
 For example, you cannot assign a `byte` type to a binded `char` type, or vice versa, even if you have binded the `char` type as `byte`.
 To do this, if you have binded with a compatible type, you can cast it.

+In addition, each casting process is within the scope of Unsafe Jule and cannot be performed with Safe Jule.
+Because incompatible types can be incorrectly binded and cast, Jule has no responsibility for this, so it is considered an unsafe action.

 For example:
 ```jule
 cpp type char: byte